-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-Most people usually have a score of 650, but scores range from 300 to 850.
-In recent years, however, some borrowers have seen their score lowered because of job loss, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in determining your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+With the change in the economy, however, some people have seen their score drop dramatically after underemployment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in summing up your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You can get approved for a loan with a lower score, but the interest accrued over time could be more than double the amount of an individual with a stronger FICO score.

-We're used to working with all levels of FICO scores.
-Call us at (804) 694-3113 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You want a better score, but how do you get there?
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Apply for service station cards or retail credit.
-For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always avoid maintaining a high balance for more than a couple of billing cycles because these types of cards normally have a larger interest rate.
+- Apply for gas cards or chain store credit.
+For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
+You must always beware of holding a high balance for more than a couple of billing cycles because these types of cards usually have a higher interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, pay them off in one or two payments.

 - Keep up with payments.
-Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Delinquent payments instantly drop your credit score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt transferred to one card.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt sitting on one card.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Southern Trade Realty, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Southern Trade Realty, Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.